 Sharabha is a fantasy thriller film starring Aakash Kumar Sahdev and Mishti Chakraborty in lead roles.
-Napoleon, Jayaprada, Puneet Issar and Nassar appeared in crucial roles.
-Ashwani Kumar Sahdev produced the film under AKS Entertainment banner.
+Napoleon, Jayaprada, Puneet Issar, and Nassar appeared in crucial roles.
+Ashwani Kumar Sahdev produced the film under the AKS Entertainment banner.
 N Narasimha Rao directed the film.
-Sharabha released worldwide on 22 Nov, 2018.
+Sharabha was released worldwide on 22 Nov 2018.

 An evil tantric, Chandraksha (Puneet Issar), wants to free millions of ghosts and make them his slaves to take over the world.
-He performs special rituals to Chanda Bhairavi with human sacrifices for 17 consecutive years.
-However, after 18 years, the story switches to present.
+He performs special rituals for Chanda Bhairavi with human sacrifices for 17 consecutive years.
+However, after 18 years, the story switches to the present.
 His son, Rakhtaksha, performs 17 sacrifices to resurrect his dead father.
-As he sets his eyes on Divya (Mishti Chakraborty) for final sacrifice, Sharabha (Aakash Kumar) comes to her rescue.
+As he sets his eyes on Divya (Mishti Chakraborty) for the final sacrifice, Sharabha (Aakash Kumar) comes to her rescue.
 Rakhtaksha identifies Sharabha’s mother (Jayaprada) and hints at a dreaded past.
-What is their past and how Sharabha stopped Rakhtaksha from succeeding forms the crux of the film.
+What is their past and how does Sharabha stop Rakhtaksha from succeeding forms the crux of the film.

-The film starts as a fantasy thriller and then switches to a regular rom-com until interval.
-The first half is decent with usual fight-comedy-song sequences.
+The film starts as a fantasy thriller and then switches to a regular rom-com until the interval.
+The first half is decent with the usual fight-comedy-song sequences.
 The only purpose of many scenes and dialogues appears to just elevate heroism.
 The interval sequence is flat.
-The second half spoils the story with over the top performances, unnecessary graphics and heavy melodrama.
+The second half spoils the story with over-the-top performances, unnecessary graphics, and heavy melodrama.
 The climax is stretched beyond comprehension and feels like watching multiple films together.
-Overall, Sharabha story underplays where it is required and overdoes unnecessary things.
+Overall, Sharabha’s story underplays where it is required and overdoes unnecessary things.

 The cinematography is good but the music is average.
 The visual effects are top-notch.
 The editing is a lifesaver.
 The editor improved it a lot by scenic order and maintaining pacing.
 The direction is terrible.
-In spite of a high budget, the film fails to leave a mark.
-Although there is a lot of scope to intensify scenes with plot devices like anticipation and ticking clock, the director makes it flat.
+Despite a high budget, the film fails to leave a mark.
+Although there is scope to intensify scenes with plot devices like anticipation and a ticking clock, the director makes it flat.